One of the essential for a system administrator to know is how to configure service at boot, so when a server gets a

 CentOS or RHEL 6.x

-The following example I have taken as Apache HTTP server, but procedure remain the same for any other services you wish to start at boot in Red Hat Enterprise Linux (RHEL) or CentOS 6 version.
+In the following example, I have taken an Apache HTTP server, but the procedure remains the same for any other services you wish to start at boot in Red Hat Enterprise Linux (RHEL) or CentOS 6 version.

 You can keep any script file name, and here I’ve kept

-- Become as root user on your Linux server
+- Become a root user on your Linux server

 - Create or copy your script under /etc/init.d/